torvalds/linux/Documentation/virt/kvm/api.rst

 KVM_CAP_MANUAL_DIRTY_LOG_PROTECT2 is enabled.
 For more information, see the description of the capability.

-Note that the Xen shared info page, if configured, shall always be assumed to be dirty.
-KVM will not explicitly mark it such.
+Analte that the Xen shared info page, if configured, shall always be assumed to be dirty.
+KVM will analt explicitly mark it such.

 4.10 KVM_RUN